parthshukla/rbac-laravel/README.md

 ### <a name="view-role-details">View Role Details</a>
 This api end point will return the details of the role matching the passed id
 ###### API End Point: /api/roles/{id}
-- id: unique id of the role whose details is required
+- `id` unique id of the role whose details is required
 ###### Request Type: GET
 ###### Response Body
 ```